-I know from handling these cases that there are a few things that make a disability claim for Bipolar Disorder difficult.
+I know from representing claimants in Bipolar SSD cases that with these cases there are a few things that

+make a disability claim for Bipolar Disorder difficult.
 If you have any questions

 e-mail me.
 Those with the condition can experience great highs and lows in there mood.
 This can be a problem because often